Infinidoge/universe/readme.md

 ### `/shell`

 Things related to the shell environment for this configuration.
-This is pending a redo, since I recently replaced `bud` with [my own CLI tool, `universe-cli`](https://github.com/Infinidoge/universe-cli).
+Currently just provides `disko` and a Python environment with Qtile installed for editing the Qtile configuration.

 ### `/users`

-The real meat behind my personal configuration.
+The real meat behind my personal non-system configuration.
 Defines users of the system, including me.

 #### `/users/modules`